DotNetAnalyzers/ReflectionAnalyzers/documentation/REFL018.md

 # REFL018
-## The member is explicitly implemented.
+## The member is explicitly implemented

 | Topic    | Value
 | :--      | :--